José Sarria: Archives & memorabilia

-Public commemorations
+Awards and honors

 The San Francisco Pride Board created the José Julio Sarria History Makers award to honor LGBT people who make newsworthy accomplishments that were not going to get the recognition.
 It was created shortly before Sarria's death.

 Sarria is one of the LGBT historic figures honored on the Rainbow Honor Walk in San Francisco's Castro District.
 A bronze plaque in Sarria's memory was dedicated as part of the honor walk on Castro Street in November 2017.

 On Wednesday, June 12, 2019, José Sarria was featured in the daily segment: "Pride Month F.Y.I." on the television talk show The View during a Pride Month salute.
 A leading LGBTQ pioneer was featured every day during the month of June on the show.

 In June 2019, Sarria was one of the inaugural fifty American "pioneers, trailblazers, and heroes" inducted on the National LGBTQ Wall of Honor within the Stonewall National Monument (SNM) in New York City's Stonewall Inn.
 The SNM is the first U.S. national monument dedicated to LGBTQ rights and history, and the wall's unveiling was timed to take place during the 50th anniversary of the Stonewall riots.

 In 2022, Sarria was honored with a star on the Walk of Stars in Palm Springs.
 His star is on Museum Way near a statue of Marilyn Monroe.

+In 2023, Sarria was inducted into the California Hall of Fame.

 Fictional portrayals

-In 2017, Michael DeLorenzo portrayed Sarria in the miniseries about the history of the modern LGBT movement called When We Rise.
+In 2017, Michael DeLorenzo portrayed Sarria in the miniseries about the history of the modern LGBTQ movement called When We Rise.

 In 2020, Sarria was portrayed in the HBO docu-drama Equal.